geeofree/geeofree/src/blogs/ts-basics.md

-Here, even though the type wasn't defined for the `name` variable, TypeScript still assigned it with a `string` type because of the value that the variable was set to.
+Here, even though the type wasn't defined for the `name` variable, TypeScript still assigned it with a `string` type because of the value that the variable was initialized to.

-So when `name` was assigned with the value `'Daisy'`, TypeScript didn't complain because `'Daisy'` is a valid `string` type.
+So when `name` was assigned with the value `'Daisy'`, TypeScript didn't show errors because `'Daisy'` is a valid `string` type.

-When `name` was assigned with the value `3.14` however, it will show an error because `name` was assigned a `number` value.
+When `name` was assigned with the value `3.14` however, TypeScript showed an error because `name` was assigned a `number` value.

 ### Typing Functions